nicolascastanet/pixel_gcrl/README.md

 ### Organization

 The `xpag` directory contains blocks for the RL algorithm, buffers, setter, HER, learning/plotting functions etc...
 See readme file inside the directory for more informations.
-The main RL trainig loop is located in the file `xpag/tools/learn.py`, other training such as VAE for pixel based input are done in this file.
+The main RL training loop is located in the file `xpag/tools/learn.py`, other training such as VAE for pixel based input are done in this file.

-The `train()` function is used to launch experiments, `make_setters()` is used to build the blocks of every setters methods such as `SVGG`, `MEGA`, `Goal-GAN` or `RIG`.
+The `train.py` script is used to launch experiments, `make_setters.py` is used to build the blocks of every setters methods such as `SVGG`, `MEGA`, `Goal-GAN` or `RIG`.
 The setters implementation are located in `xpag/setters/setter.py`, for `SVGG`, the folder `xpag/svgg/` contains many building block of the methods such its energy based distribution criterion in `xpag/svgg/criterion.py`, or the algoritmh `SVGD` in `xpag/svgg/svgd.py`.

 ### launch Experiments